 Sample selection bias is the bias that results from the failure to ensure the proper randomization of a population sample.
 The flaws of the sample selection process lead to situations where some groups or individuals in the population are less likely to be included in the sample.

 The presence of sample selection bias may distort the statistical analysis of a sample and affect the statistical significance of the chosen statistical tests.
-In addition, the statistical parameter is overstated or understated and is not representative of the entire population.
+In addition, the statistical parameter may be overstated or understated and not representative of the entire population.

 Although survivorship bias is commonly considered separately, it is a special type of the sample selection bias.